Kenmore High School: History

 The original Kenmore High School was constructed in 1916.
-Population in the Village of Kenmore grew rapidly, which resulted in an addition the next year.
+Population in the village of Kenmore grew rapidly, which resulted in an addition the next year.
 It was originally part of the Coventry Township District, but was annexed to the Akron Public Schools in 1929.
 The school housed elementary and high school students for many years.
 More additions were made to the school in 1952 and 1955.
 The oldest parts of the school were razed, and the current Kenmore High School was built in 1981.

-Kenmore merged with Garfield High School for the 2017–18 school year due to declining enrollment and rising costs.
-While the new building is constructed at the Garfield site, the combined school will be known as Kenmore-Garfield.
-Kenmore-Garfield High School opened in the fall of 2017.
+Kenmore closed after the 2016–17 school year and was merged with Garfield High School for the 2017–18 school year due to declining enrollment and rising costs.
+While the new building was constructed at the Garfield site, the new combined school was named Kenmore-Garfield High School and was housed at the Kenmore High School building, where it was housed from August 2017 until May 2022.

 In May 2021, it was announced that the new building at the Garfield site would be called Garfield Community Learning Center, which the school board hoped would allow the Kenmore name to stay on a building in the Kenmore neighborhood.
+The new Garfield Community Learning Center opened for classes in August 2022.

+The original Kenmore High School building was demolished in 2025.